SpectivOfficial/live-tour-lab/README.md

 Easy!

-To contribute to the LiveTourLab core, you need to work with the source code.
-Since the React VR structure is a bit different, I tried many different variants and the simplest one is what I ended up using:
+Welcome to contribute to the LiveTourLab core by working the source code.
+Since the React VR structure is a bit different, I tried many different variants for folder structure, symlinks and hard links.
+Finally I ended up using a much simpler solution:

 Just move the live-tour-lab directory out of node_modules and into your project directory.